-Lubbock is a relatively large city located in the state of Texas.
-With a population of 249,042 people and 60 constituent neighborhoods, Lubbock is the 11th largest community in Texas.
+Lubbock is a large city located in the state of Texas.
+With a population of 263,930 people and 94 constituent neighborhoods, Lubbock is the tenth largest community in Texas.

-Lubbock is a very ethnically-diverse city.
+Lubbock is an extremely ethnically-diverse city.
 The people who call Lubbock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lubbock residents report their race to be White, followed by Black or African-American.
 Lubbock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.25% of the city’s residents.
-Important ancestries of people in Lubbock include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 37.10% of the city’s residents.
+Important ancestries of people in Lubbock include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Lubbock is English.
 Other important languages spoken here include Spanish and Chinese.